Albert Moore Fundraising Appeal

 Formal values are clearly paramount to Moore in the work, his feeling for pattern at its most pronounced and sophisticated.
 At the same time the picture seeks to evoke a mood in a way that earlier works have not.

-A critic of The Times described the work as ‘beautiful’ and adds:
+A critic of The Times described the work as ‘beautiful’, adding:

 Albert Moore was born in York in 1841 as the youngest son of painter William Moore.
 He had 14 brothers and sisters, including two other well-known artists, Henry Moore and John Collingham; however Albert was considered the artistic genius of the family from an early age.